pdhuy2k3/booking-platform/docs/booking-review-reengagement-plan.md

   - `storefront-fe/modules/ai/hooks/useAiChat.ts`
   - `storefront-fe/modules/ai/service/ai-chat.ts`
 - **Steps**:
-  1. Extend `useAiChat` with `startWithPrompt(prompt, metadata?)` that creates a new thread and posts the prompt to the AI API (`ai-chat.ts`).
+  1. Extend `useAiChat` with `startWithPrompt(prompt, metadata?)` that opens the authenticated WebSocket (`/api/ai/ws`) via the BFF.
+  2. Update `ai-chat.ts` to wrap WebSocket creation, manage connection lifecycle (connect, message handlers, reconnect), and expose a hook-friendly API (`sendPrompt`, `abort`, `status`).
-  2. Expose a context/provider that allows any component (booking review) to trigger `startWithPrompt`.
+  3. Expose a context/provider that allows any component (booking review) to trigger `startWithPrompt`.
-  3. Build helper `buildAiPromptFromBooking(bookingContext, actionType)` to craft natural language prompts.
+  4. Build helper `buildAiPromptFromBooking(bookingContext, actionType)` to craft natural language prompts.
-  4. From the review modal, wire “Ask AI” buttons to trigger the provider and show chat results.
+  5. From the review modal, wire “Ask AI” buttons to trigger the provider and stream partial responses into `chat-interface.tsx`.

+### 4. WebSocket UX & Resilience
+- Surface loading/streaming state in the chat UI; render incremental tokens as they arrive.
+- Send lightweight heartbeats from the client when idle so the tunnel stays warm; handle keepalive frames from the server.
+- Add error banners when the socket closes unexpectedly and offer a retry button that replays the last prompt.
+- Log `requestId` and socket events for debugging (tie into the plan from `WEBSOCKET_SECURITY.md`).

-### 4. Navigation & State Management
+### 5. Navigation & State Management
 - Use Next.js router for navigation; ensure search pages have `useEffect` to hydrate forms when query params change.
 - For combos or round trips, update the booking context to expect multiple itineraries (some of this is already handled by the new combo flow).
 - Consider storing `searchIntent` in context so if a user cancels mid-search we can restore the prior state.